basiljs/basiljs.github.io/reference/document/pageNumber.md

 layout: entry
 title: pageNumber
 codetitle: 'pageNumber([page])'
 description: 'Returns the current page number of either the current page or the given page name or page object.
-Numbering of pages starts at 1.'
+Numbering of pages starts at 1.
+Master pages have no real numbering and will return -1 instead.'
 category: Document
 subcategory: Page
 returns: